Bandung Guide: Best Things to Do, See, and Experience

 Want to try a different kind of travel experience in Indonesia?
 Visit Bogor, a city known for its botanical gardens with hundreds of plant species located right in the city center.

-What to Do in Bandung
+What to Do and See in Bandung

 Gedung Sate